hmassad/smarty-calendar/README.md

 ## Pending

+- prevent render of unaffected components on mouse move
+- adjust to 5 min intervals on drag
+- drag change event
+- edit event popup
+- confirm event popup
+- padding and margin on events

+## Nice to have

 - this week view (implemented), single day view, three day view
-- padding and margin on events
 - multiline ellipsis for all day events
 - use colors from events
+- allow 30 min slots for time of day
+- add exclusion zones, like working hours

+## Improvement Opportunities

-- 4 initial renders, should be at most 2
+- 4 initial renders, should be 2
 - double render on every time update